 Using the ‘orming model as a framework (one of many), learners see how team life-cycle is linked to performance and how team growth isn’t necessarily a straightforward or straight line process.
 It needs skilful handling, the right balance of leadership styles, a good understanding of what can go wrong and great observational skills to analyse what’s happening.

 Please note that although the ‘orming model is used as a framework, other models are indicated.

 Video scenarios and identification questions allow learners to explore how teams feel and behave at each stage of growth.
-They see what problems can surface at each stage and during transitions so they can anticipate them.
-Crucially they see how to smooth the progress from one stage to the next with the goal of reaching high performance quickly without short changing any necessary business.
+They see how problems can surface at each stage and during transitions so they can anticipate them.
+Crucially, they see how to smooth the progress from one stage to the next with the goal of reaching high performance quickly – without short changing any necessary business.

 Trust is the cornerstone of open and honest team communication.
 Honest communication is an essential part of great teamwork.
 A strong culture and sense of community is built on a solid foundation of trust.
 And the team leader’s ability to influence, guide and lead begins with trust.

 The course uses video case studies to demonstrate how a lack of trust can affect people’s participation, their willingness to take risks and to take responsibility because they aren’t prepared to make mistakes.

 Video is also used to show how the leader can create the conditions that allow trust and supporting team relationships, no matter how different everyone is.